Ovhagen/COP5615/proj1/README.md

 Clock time: 449422 ms
 Ratio: 32.1015883245591

 We achieved this result while running a cluster of our two laptops plus four AWS EC2 instances.
+The machines had a total of 36 cores, which is only slightly greater than the parallelism ratio recorded in the test.

-## Bonus Assignment
+## Bonus Assignment: Remote nodes
-For the bonus assignment we use distributed tasks to form clusters in Elixir.
-The machines running the program will be remote actors, which will send statistics, work and results to the supervisor.
+We have developed a version of the program that is capable of running on multiple remote nodes.

 ## Setup
 To setup the remote nodes you first need Elixir to be installed on all the machines that will work in the cluster.
 Next, ...